gsbdarc/rcpedia/docs/_getting_started/modules.md

   Where:
    g:  built for GPU
    D:  Default Module

-If the avail list is too long consider trying:

-"module --default avail" or "ml -d av" to just list the default modules.
-"module overview" or "ml ov" to display the number of modules for each name.

-Use "module spider" to find all possible modules and extensions.
-Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".

 ```

 The `(D)` stands for the default module.
 These will be loaded when the version is not specified.
 The `(g)` means these modules were built with GPU support, meaning they will support use with our GPU nodes.